 |Sticky||When a Test has completed, players are usually unassigned from the Test on their next login call.
 With the Sticky flag enabled, players will not be unassigned from a Test once it completes - this will also prevent such players from ever being assigned to a new Test.
 This can be useful in situations where the player has been part of a Test that changes some aspect of your game that you would not want to revert once the Test has completed - for example, changes to IAP prices or game balancing.
 Note that players will still be removed from a Test if that Test is later deleted.|

 |Test Groups||The Test Groups that players should be allocated to.
 A Test must contain at least one test group.
 Players are allocated evenly in a round robin fashion.
 For each Test Group, a descriptive Name and a unique Key can be provided.
 The Key will be returned to the game when making the GetActiveCampaign call.|

-Overrides allow you to easily define changes to the Catalog for specific test groups.
+Overrides allow you to easily define changes to the Catalog for different test groups.
 Items can be added, removed and updated.
-Overrides are automatically applied for users in the test group they are part of when retrieving the item definitions or downloading the Catalog package file.
+Overrides are automatically applied for Players when retrieving the item definitions or downloading the Catalog package file.
 This means that no additional logic is required in your game to support overrides.
-For a detailed example, see our A/B Testing tutorial

 ChilliConnect will compute any possible conflicts with the Overrides and existing Campaign Overrides.
 If conflicts are found you will be presented with options on prioritising the Campaigns.

-Custom Data allows you to define arbitrary, free-form JSON to be attached to the test definition.
-This JSON can be retrieved at run time from your game via the GetActiveCampaign call, providing a convenient place to add any small, extra data to the test.
+Custom Data allows you to define arbitrary, free-form JSON to be attached to the A/B Test definition.
+This JSON can be retrieved at run time from your game via the GetActiveCampaigns call, providing a convenient place to add any small, extra data to the A/B Test.